Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 - This is a subset of the `Nonintrusive ads` which complies with [EEF’s DNT policy](https://www.eff.org/pages/understanding-effs-do-not-track-policy-universal-opt-out-tracking).
 - Label this setting as `NEW` during the user's first visit to the new options page.
-- Detect if the user has DNT enabled - **Please specifiy how to detect DNT**
 - If a user selects this option AND has DNT disabled, display the below text within the table:

 ```**Note:** You have **Do Not Track (DNT)** disabled in your Chrome settings.
 For this feature to work properly, please enable **DNT** in your browser preferences.
 [Find out how to turn on DNT][1] and redirect to the official browser instructions for enabling DNT)```